Pricing Guide Jonas Lood Pricing Guide Jonas Lood

 What is a digital twin in real estate?
 A digital twin is a virtual 3D replica of a physical property, built from Matterport or laser scan data.
 It represents the building as it actually exists today and can be used for facility management, leasing, renovation planning, and building documentation.

 How much does a digital twin cost for a commercial property?
 A Matterport-based digital twin with a virtual tour and floor plans starts at $349.
-A laser-scanned digital twin with BIM modeling starts at $3,500 for a typical commercial floor plate.
+A laser-scanned digital twin combines 3D laser scanning (from $1,500) with Scan-to-BIM modeling (from $2,000) — a typical commercial floor plate package starts around $3,500.
 Pricing depends on building size, complexity, and the level of detail required.

 Can a digital twin be updated?
 Yes.
 Digital twins can be rescanned and updated whenever the building undergoes significant changes — tenant improvements, renovations, or system upgrades.
 Many property owners schedule periodic rescans to keep their digital twin current.